akinwunmi-akinrimisi/docker-k8s-training/01-docker-flask-app/README.md

 - Building docker images
 - Running docker containers with built image
 - Pushing docker images to a container registry

+## Pre-requisites
+- Docker should be installed.
+Details on installing can be found [here](https://docs.docker.com/get-docker/)

 ## Understanding a simple python flask app
 [Flask](https://flask.palletsprojects.com/en/2.2.x/) is a Python framework used in developing web apps.